-One of the most basic skills in mathematics is the ability for mental calculations.
-“Mathloons” is a game that helps children to practice addition, subtraction, multiplication, division with whole numbers and fractions till the 100s, in a fun and engaging way while improving middle-line crossing skills.
+One of the most basic and important foundational skills in mathematics is the ability to perform mental calculations.
+“Mathloons” is a game that helps students to practice addition, subtraction, multiplication, division with whole numbers and fractions up to 100, in a fun and engaging way.
+They are also concurrently improving middle-line crossing skills.

 Are you ready to pump up balloons?

-Learning to count and practicing math vocabulary can be fun for young children with Over the Galaxy.
+Learning to count and practicing math vocabulary can be fun for young students with Over the Galaxy.
 Mastering the basics of counting is essential for every math student.
-With this counting game children work on counting concepts from preschool through first grade, practicing number matching and speed counting.
+With this counting game children work on counting concepts from preschool through first grade as well as practicing number matching and speed counting.
 All the teacher or therapist has to do is choose the number(s) to be recognized in the lesson.
-The student playing the game will appear on the surface of a planet, and his or her mission is to count the objects that various spaceships carry, choosing only the ones that match the specified number.
+The student playing the game will appear on the imaginary surface of a planet as an avatar.
+His or her mission is to count the objects that various spaceships carry, choosing only the ones that match the specified number.

 In addition to counting, Over the Galaxy helps students improve their vocabulary skills.
-Building vocabulary is an essential part of learning language and shouldn’t be dull.
+Building vocabulary is an essential part of learning language and Over the Galaxy makes it fun.
 With this game, the teacher or therapist provides a letter, and the students are asked to identify which objects on screen begin with that letter.
-The teacher can spice up the classroom by asking students to choose only words that belong to a common theme and start with the same letter.
+The teacher can challenge this activity by asking students to choose only words that belong to a common theme and start with the same letter.

-Furthermore, the teacher or therapist can make Over the Galaxy even more fun by activating power ups when students answer multiple questions correctly.
+Over the Galaxy also offers some objects to stimulate discussions about emotional intelligence.
+It is an engaging way to further the conversation with children about their feelings.
+The teacher can enhance the learning experience by asking students to recognize and choose the images that express specific emotions.
+The teacher or therapist can make Over the Galaxy even more fun by activating power ups when students answer multiple questions correctly.
 The game can be customized by adding a time limit, or by adjusting the rate at which objects appear on screen, thus allowing teachers to influence the student’s pace of thinking.
-Finally, the teacher has access to detailed reports on the student’s performance throughout the game.
+Finally, as with all the Kinems games, the teacher has access to detailed reports on the student’s performance throughout the game.

 Ready to be teleported to a new galaxy for your mission to collect all the correct objects?

-The teacher can make this game as challenging as needed depending on children’s abilities by choosing among several levels of difficulty with regards to the speed of the falling objects or bombs that are being dropped by dragons and need to be avoided or even dinosaurs which are hungry and move towards the prehistoric man or woman.
+You can customize the settings to individualize the challenge to the student’s level and ability by choosing among several levels of difficulty with regards to the speed of the falling objects or bombs that are being dropped by flying dragons which need to be avoided.
+The hungry dinosaurs also move towards the prehistoric man or woman.

-Children must make coordinated movements and avoid dinosaurs and falling bombs.
-They are called to respond only to correct falling objects (go stimuli), and to inhibit their responses to bombs or unrelated objects (no-go stimuli).
-Thus, this game strengthens children’s cognitive ability of response inhibition and improves their executive attention and reasoning ability.
+Your students will need to make coordinated movements to avoid dinosaurs and falling bombs.
+They should respond only to the correct falling objects (go stimuli), and to inhibit their responses to bombs or unrelated objects (no-go stimuli).
+Thus, this game strengthens children’s cognitive ability of response inhibition and improves their executive function attention and reasoning ability.
 Reasoning ability heavily depends on inhibitory control, i.e., blocking information irrelevant to the target and ignoring irrelevant environmental distractions.

-The teacher can choose the learning goal of this game, i.e. food types, multiples of specific number as well as whether the game will be played with lives or not, thus adjusting the level of challenge for the child.
+You choose the learning goal of this game, for example, gathering specific numbers of food types or multiples of specific numbers as practice with prime numbers.
+You decide whether the game will be played with lives or not, thus adjusting the level of challenge for each child.
 An attack by a dinosaur or a bomb hit reduces the stamina and eventually causes the loss of a game life.

 Ready to enter into a prehistoric world?
 Be careful to collect the correct dropping objects and avoid bombs or dinosaurs!

-“PonderUp” is a pleasant game that helps children practice the comparison of numbers and/or quantities i.e. “find the greater” and “find the lesser” or "find the odd" and "find the even".
-The child becomes a little frog in a lake that makes side movements in an effort to choose the correct answer at a given question.
-The child sees two bubbles that contain numbers and/or quantities and/or math operations that should be compared.
-The child, i.e. the little frog, has to move left or right, stand under the bubble with the correct answer, and jump to break it.
-The messages “Find the greatest”, “Find the less” or "Find the odd", "Find the even" or “Get in the middle” give instructions to the child for making movements accordingly.
+“PonderUp” is an engaging game that helps students practice comparisons of numbers and/or quantities.
+For example, they must “find the greater” and “find the lesser” or "find the odd" and "find the even".
+The student becomes a little frog avatar in a lake that makes side movements in an effort to choose the correct answer for a given question.
+The student sees two bubbles at the top of the screen that contain numbers and/or quantities and/or math operations that need to be compared.

-The teacher has full control of the game-based learning activities, i.e. he/she can choose whether the child will be asked to compare only numbers, only quantities, fractions or include math operations thus adjusting the difficulty level of the exercise.
-Also, there is a time-delay option for children who cannot jump
+The teacher has control of the game-based learning activities in that they can choose whether the child will be asked to compare only numbers, only quantities or fractions.
+They can include math operations which increase the difficulty level of the exercise.
+Also, there is a time-delay option for children who cannot jump.

 Are you ready to jump high like a frog?

-“Quarry Bam” is a game for teaching a child to communicate by coordinating physical movements according to language, gesture and posture questions.
-It aims at increasing a child’s attention to Yes/No questions about emotions/feelings, spatial orientation of shapes as well as math operations and properties (distributive and associative).
+“Quarry Bam” is a game for teaching a students to communicate by coordinating physical movements according to language, gesture and posture questions.
+It aims at increasing a student’s attention to Yes/No questions regarding emotions/feelings, spatial orientation of shapes as well as math operations and properties (distributive and associative).

-The child needs to make hand symmetrical movements for moving the lever and putting it at the correct box that will sparkle an explosion while promoting bilateral coordination.
+The student needs to make hand symmetrical movements to move the lever and locate it at the correct box that will sparkle an explosion indicating the correct response.
+This promotes bilateral coordination.

-The teacher/therapist can choose the set of questions that a child will be called to answer, i.e. about emotions, spatial orientation of shapes and math operations/properties.
-Thus, the teacher/therapist can benefit from this game by strengthening children’s understanding of emotions, spatial orientation and math operations/properties.
+The teacher/therapist can choose the set of questions that a student will need to answer regarding emotions, spatial orientation of shapes and math operations/properties.
+The teacher/therapist can strengthening their student’s understanding of emotions, spatial orientation and math operations/properties.

 Are you ready to make explosions?

-In the “River Crossing” game, the child undertakes the task to lead a boat in a river and transfers animals and items of the food chain from one shore to the other.
-The child should be very careful so as not to crash the boat on rocks that exist.
-The child can improve the visual-kinetic coordination and the grapho-kinetic skills.
+In the “River Crossing” game, the student is tasked with leading a boat in a river and transferring animals and items of a food chain from one shore to the other.
+The student needs to be careful not to crash the boat on rocks that exist.
+The child will improve visual-kinetic coordination and the graphic-kinetic skills through using this game.

-Sometimes the passage for the boat becomes narrower or wider, depending on the difficulty level of the game, that the teacher/therapist can adjust.
-At cognitive level, the child could be asked to solve river crossing puzzle with various combinations of items from the food chain thus promoting both critical thinking and understanding of how the food chain works.
+Depending on the difficulty of the game which the teacher or therapist can adjust according to student level, the passage for the boat becomes narrower or wider.
+This game also presents a cognitive challenge where the student problem solves the river crossing puzzle with various combinations of items from the food chain.
+This promotes both critical thinking and an understanding of how the food chain works.

 Are you ready to become a boat skipper?

-The teacher/therapist can configure the game settings according to the skills of each child by adjusting the velocity of the running raccoon, the duration of the game-play, etc. Moreover, the teacher/therapist can decide the category of the objects that need to be collected i.e. objects that will differ in shape and colors, objects which will be orientation signs as well as numbers which will be greater or lesser than a given one.
+The teacher/therapist can configure the game settings according to the skills of each student by adjusting the velocity of the running raccoon or the duration of the game-play.
+The teacher/therapist can decide the category of the objects that need to be collected which are the objects that will differ in shape and colors, objects which will be orientation signs as well as numbers which will be greater or lesser than a given one.
 The teacher can also select whether the visual messages will constantly appear on the screen or not, thus allowing the child to practice memory skills.

 Ready to run along the path for collecting as many correct objects as you can?

-In the “Sea Formuli” game, a child is asked to discover the missing factor or operator in an equation relating three numbers.
-By making movements of both hands together, the child needs to drive the jellyfish with the correct number or operator into the empty basket thus filling-in the equation.
+In the “Sea Formuli” game, a student is asked to discover the missing factor or operator in an equation relating three numbers.
+By making movements of both hands together, the student needs to move the jellyfish with the correct number or operator into the empty basket thus filling-in the equation.

 This game promotes algebraic thinking.
-The teacher can choose whether the child will solve problems whether a number is missing from a specific operation with numbers within a given numeric range (e.g. addition with numbers 0-20 or the operant is missing) so that the child will be asked to identify how the three numbers are related.
+The teacher can choose whether the child will solve problems when a number is missing from a specific operation with numbers within a given numeric range for example, 0-20.
+The teacher can set the operant (addition, subtraction, etc.) to be missing so that the student will need to identify how the three numbers are related.
 The teacher/therapist can also adjust the timer for the completion of the problem-solving task.

-This game fosters immersion in the game and engagement as students can see their real image in the game scenery.
-Also, the teacher can choose whether the child will make movements of both hands together thus promoting bilateral coordination or she will practice hand movement (with grab & move or time-delay) from the top to bottom thus strengthening concentration and high-low hand movement efficiency.
+This game fosters immersion in the game and engagement as students can see their own real image in the game scenery.
+Also, the teacher can choose whether the child will make movements of both hands together thus promoting bilateral coordination or the student will practice hand movement (with grab & move or time-delay) from the top to bottom thus strengthening concentration and high-low hand movement efficiency.